 - Eight basketball courts that convert to 16 volleyball courts

-- Additional capabilities for pickleball (16 courts) and sand volleyball
+- Additional capabilities for sand volleyball

 - Second-floor amenities including spectator observation decks and a weight training room

 The facility will host youth sports leagues, tournaments, training programs, and public recreation.
-According to Dallas Stars President and CEO Brad Alberts, the goal is to expand access to ice sports and youth athletics in southern Denton County—an area where the Stars previously had no presence.
+According to Dallas Stars President and CEO Brad Alberts, the goal is to expand access to ice sports and youth athletics in southern Denton County — an area where the Stars previously had no presence.

 Why Northlake?
 Location, Growth, and Strategic Vision